CyberTimon/Powerpointer/README.md

 You need a OpenAI API Key.
 You get 5 dollar free coins when you sign up.
 These will likely be more than enough for you.

 # How it works:
--The user sends a prompt\n
+- The user sends a prompt
--The Flask chat interface will receive the prompt and send it to the GPT 3.5 model.\n -The GPT 3.5 model generates content based on the prompt.\n -The Python-pptx library converts the generated content into a PowerPoint presentation and then sends it back to the flask interface.\n
+- The Flask chat interface will receive the prompt and send it to the GPT 3.5 model.
+- The GPT 3.5 model generates content based on the prompt.
+- The Python-pptx library converts the generated content into a PowerPoint presentation and then sends it back to the flask interface.
--This tool is perfect for anyone who wants to quickly create professional-looking PowerPoint presentations without spending hours on design and content creation.
+- This tool is perfect for anyone who wants to quickly create professional-looking PowerPoint presentations without spending hours on design and content creation.

 To use this, clone the repository and install the following packages:
 ```